Jboghaert/proj-goto-1/README.md

 ## Stopping procedure:
 When stopping the GOTO-1 module, do the following:
+- close all auxiliary terminals you might have used (s.a. joystick control, start_gui_tools, rviz, ...),
-- stop all activated and created containers in portainer, wait for the processes to finish cleanly,
+- stop all activated and created containers in portainer (accessed through *"DUCKIEBOT_NAME.local:9000/#/containers"*), wait for the processes to finish cleanly,
 - ssh into your Duckiebot using the following command.
 Wait for 30 seconds before plugging out the battery.
 `$ ssh DUCKIEBOT_NAME sudo poweroff`

-## Important assumptions
-This code assumes the following assumptions within the Duckietown environment set-up:
-- DT map as hardcoded in `path_planning_class`,
-- no other AT's present as the ones hardcoded in `path_planning_class`,
-- no varying lighting conditions,
-- no external factors (s.a. obstacles on the roads),
-- an acceptably functioning `indefinite_navigation` demo version with ROS graph as attached.

 # Running GOTO-1